kctoayo88/Current_Value_Detection_Controller_RaspberryPi/README.md

 # Current_Value_Detection_Controller_RaspberryPi
- Use RaspberryPi contorller with sensor to detect current value
+ Use RaspberryPi controller with sensor to detect current value .